IDEO-coLAB/nomad/README.md

 ### Atomic Examples

-- Hardware + software: A single sensor that consists of a physical water temperature sensor that is able to automatically broadcast a message with the current water temperature, to the network, every minute.
+- **Hardware + software**: A single sensor that consists of a physical water temperature sensor that is able to automatically broadcast a message with the current water temperature, to the network, every minute.

-- Software-only example: A research team that, based on their latest findings, updates a value representing the volume of E. coli required to synthesize biofuel in a given aqueous environment.
+- **Software-only**: A research team that, based on their latest findings, updates a value representing the volume of E. coli required to synthesize biofuel in a given aqueous environment.
 Whenever the value changes, a message containing the new value is automatically broadcast to the network.

 ## Composite Sensors